GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

     * After the final substep, apply flux-correction and communicate once more.
 At this point all domains will have advanced one global timestep $dt = N_{t}\delta t$.
 * Models using dispersion thus require much more communication and computation (about 3x compute for `midpoint`).
 In nested grid models, the implicit method may need halos to be thicker than SWALS provides by default, particularly on domains that only take 1 timestep for every global timestep (which are less likely to have thick halos by default).
 To address this one can increase the halo thickness by setting the integer `md%domains(j)%minimum_nesting_layer_thickness` (e.g. a value of 30 is used on the coarsest grids for some test problems).

+Elevation smoothing is sometimes useful to manage numerical instabilities (especially for the CLIFFS scheme, or for models with complex nesting).
+It can be applied a specific location with the subroutine `md%domains(j)%smooth_elevation_near_point`, or along all coarse-to-fine nesting boundaries with `md%domains(j)%smooth_elevation_near_nesting_fine2coarse_boundaries`.

 # Setting the solver type.

 A SWALS `multidomain` object (denoted `md`) contains one or more structured grids (`domains`) on which we solve the shallow water equations.
 These domains are stored in an allocatable array (`md%domains(:)`) of type `domain_type`.
 This is allocated at the beginning of an application code (e.g. `allocate(md%domains(10))` will allow 10 domains).